Jesus said: ‘I’ll also write the Name of my God upon them.’ –Revelation 3:12

 How to translate a euphemism?

 If Lord is indeed a euphemism, how should it be translated?
 Translation is not a mere word-for-word transcription.
 A proper translation aims to convey the full meaning that the original writer meant, and the meaning the audience was meant to understand.

 So, where Lord in the New Testament was a well-understood euphemism for the Divine Name, that must be conveyed to modern readers.
-Unfortunately there is no equivalent euphemism in English which means ‘insert Divine Name here.’
+Unfortunately, there is no equivalent euphemism in English that means ‘insert Divine Name here.’
 So instead, our translation just translates the euphemism to say what it means, Jehovah.